 \section{Introduction}

-Recent advances in vision-language models (VLMs) present unprecedented opportunities to solve robot manipulation problems.
+\IEEEPARstart{R}{ecent} advances in vision-language models (VLMs) present unprecedented opportunities to solve robot manipulation problems.
 Attempts in the field have focused on three primary aspects: 1) End-to-end learning manipulation from scratch.
-These approaches~\citep{padalkar2023open} make the least assumptions on tasks and are formulated in language-image-to-action prediction models.
+These approaches~\citep{padalkar2023open} make the fewest assumptions on tasks and are formulated in language-image-to-action prediction models.
 2) Off-the-shelf-vision-language models for robot manipulation.
-Such line of works have explored using pre-trained VLMs with prompt engineering in various contexts of robot motion learning, including reward design for reinforcement learning~\citep{ma2023eureka}, python coding~\citep{liang2023code}, joint actions~\citep{wang2023prompt}, etc. 3) Intermediate substrate to bridge high-level language-image instructions and low-level robot policies.
-These works usually introduce some form of prior derived from human knowledge as an intermediate stage, including affordances~\citep{huang2023voxposer}, pre-trained visual representations~\citep{xiao2022masked}, primitive skills~\citep{ingelhag2024robotic}, etc. In this paper, we follow the third line of work to unify an affordance model and low-level robot policies, which helps to alleviate the sample inefficiency problem of end-to-end learning.
+These works have prompted pre-trained VLMs in various contexts of robot motion learning, including reward design for reinforcement learning~\citep{ma2023eureka}, python coding~\citep{liang2023code}, joint actions~\citep{wang2023prompt}, etc. 3) Intermediate substrate to bridge high-level language-image instructions and low-level robot policies.
+These works usually introduce some form of prior derived from human knowledge as an intermediate stage to alleviate the sample inefficiency problem of end-to-end learning, including affordances~\citep{huang2023voxposer}, primitive skills~\citep{ingelhag2024robotic}, etc. In this paper, we follow the third line of work to unify a parameter-efficient affordance model and a low-level robot flow matching policy.

-Extracting affordance knowledge has long inspired the robot community~\citep{xiao2022masked}.
-Humans heavily rely on affordances to efficiently perform day-to-day tasks across environments.
-The concept of affordance has been introduced in~\citep{gibson2014ecological}, referring to the ability to perform certain actions with objects in the context of a given scene.
-In this work, we first focus on learning affordance maps related to the locations of object areas that permit or enable specific actions.
-Then, the knowledge of affordance maps is used to plan and execute appropriate physical interactions with objects with our robot learning policy.